CI/CD for Design: Catching AI Slop Before It Ships

 sailop check ./src --max-score 80GitHub Actions Integration

-Here's a complete GitHub Actions workflow that checks design quality on every pull request:
+A complete workflow that scores design on every pull request:

 # .github/workflows/design-check.yml